How to Communicate in Your Relationship

 In most cases when someone communicates during an argument, they are singlehandedly trying to convince the other person to look at things form their point of view.
 Trying to convince someone of something is exactly the problem here — unhealthy tactics will begin to replace the good willed sharing of your heart.

 How we say something; when we say something will make all the difference in communicating effectively with your husband or wife.

 Communicate effectively and not destructively with these alternative phrases and questions.

 Trust is one of the most important things in a relationship, if not the most important.
 When the trust is broken, it can be quite the hurdle to overcome that will have to be taken on by both parties; the one who broke the trust and the one who got hurt.

 While it is important for the one who broke the trust to show transparency and prove that they are trustworthy, it is also important for the one who got hurt to communicate that it isn't always easy to trust again, while giving the other person the benefit of the doubt.

 If we use ultimatums that express hopelessness, it may prove difficult for the one who broke the trust to believe you will ever see them as trustworthy.

 Perhaps you can give them the benefit of the doubt, but when you can't, how should you express it in a way that is letting that person know you have hope to trust again but you're just struggling?

 Say — "I really want to believe you, but I'm having a hard time."

-If you're struggling to trust or forgive someone, read here for my article about healing from your past.
-There are some great steps to take in forgiveness.
-If you can't forgive, the trust will never begin to form.
+If you can't forgive, your trust won’t rebuild.
 You will never forget when trust has been broken, but by forgiving you can finally put it behind you and begin to heal yourself and your relationship.